cbspace/Chip-8-sem/README.md

 EXA1 - SKEYNP x - Skips the next instruction if the key stored in VX isn't pressed.
 (Usually the next instruction is a jump to skip a code block)

-FX07 - Sets VX to the value of the delay timer.
+FX07 - GETTIM x - Sets VX to the value of the delay timer.

 FX0A - GETKEY x - A key press is awaited, and then stored in VX.
 (Blocking Operation.
 All instruction halted until next key event)

-FX15 - Sets the delay timer to VX.
+FX15 - SETTIM x - Sets the delay timer to VX.

-FX18 - Sets the sound timer to VX.
+FX18 - SOUND x - Sets the sound timer to VX.

-FX1E - Adds VX to I.
+FX1E - ADDI x - Adds VX to I.

 FX29 - SPRITE x - Sets I to the location of the sprite for the character in VX.
 Characters 0-F (in hexadecimal) are represented by a 4x5 font.